MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/pull-requests.md

 Before starting any changes, create a working branch in your local copy of the PowerShell-Docs repository.
 When working locally, be sure to synchronize your local repository before creating your working branch.
-The working branch should be created from an update-to-date copy of the `main` branch.
+The working branch should be created from an up-to-date copy of the `main` branch.

 All pull requests should target the `main` branch.
-Don't submit change to the `live` branch.
+Don't submit changes to the `live` branch.
 Changes made in the `main` branch get merged into `live`, overwriting any changes made to `live`.

 ## Make the pull request process work better for everyone